DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 2 - Traffic Management for APIs/README.md

 high-traffic APIs, it should configured for longer time intervals, such as a day or month.
 This policy should be used to enforce business contracts or SLAs with developers and partners, rather than for operational traffic management.
-See [Quota](http://docs.apigee.com/api-services/reference/quota-policy)
+See [Quota](http://docs.apigee.com/api-services/reference/quota-policy).

-### Concurrent Rate Limit Policy
+### Concurrent Rate Limit

 This policy enables traffic management between API Services and your backend services.
 Some backend services, such as legacy applications,